kotenjan/ChatGPT-API-for-creating-entire-applications/README.md

 # Code Builder GPT Project

 ## Overview
-This project, named 'Code Builder GPT', is designed for autonomous application development based on provided specifications.
+This project is designed for autonomous application development based on provided specifications.
 It includes a set of advanced capabilities such as directory and file management, code execution, and testing functionality.
 The primary goal is to develop, test, and debug applications efficiently and autonomously using ChatGPT.

 ## Files in the Project
 - **chatgpt.conf**: Configuration file containing the name and description of the project, as well as instructions for the Code Builder GPT.